 The gut is home to billions of bacteria, in fact you may be surprised to learn that we are in fact only 10% human, meaning we are actually 90% bacterial!

-It is increasingly common to experience problems with the gut, which often go unnoticed until they become significantly symptomatic.
+It is increasingly common to experience problems with the gut, which often go unnoticed until symptoms worsen significantly.

 - Irritable Bowel Syndrome (IBS)